astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 #### Minor Improvements

 This release included features and bug fixes only for Astronomer Enterprise v0.25.
-For more information on these changes, read the [Enterprise release notes](docs/enterprise/v0.25/resources/release-notes).
+For more information about these changes, read the [Enterprise release notes](docs/enterprise/v0.25/resources/release-notes).

 ## Astronomer v0.23